stackbit-projects/seo-expert-bangalore-e63f3/content/pages/index.md

     type: section_content
     title: About
     content: >
-      Vijay Kumar C, MBA graduate, has over a decade of experience in the field of digital marketing (SEM/SEO/SMO).
+      Vijay Kumar is a MBA graduate, has over a decade of experience in the field of digital marketing (SEM/SEO/SMO).
 As a certified SEO consultant, he helped start-up companies and large corporations expand their portfolios.
 His skillset includes paid marketing, SEO, Google Tag Manager, Data Studio, Facebook, and CRM Database.
 He has worked with some of India's leading online e-commerce websites.
 He has successfully managed more than 100 projects.

       ![](/images/certified%20seo%20expert%20in%20bangalore.jpg)
     actions: